 In 2004, I became very acquainted with a condition called Hyponatremia, which is a fancy word for over hydration or low sodium.
 I was about six weeks out from the Emerald Cup, I was looking amazing, feeling great, getting through my workouts without a problem but extremely thirsty all the time.
 I felt like I could not get enough water.
 Unfortunately, I also did not have enough electrolytes in my system to sustain my water balance.
 I experienced the condition of over hydration in the middle of Chicago's busiest airport as I was arriving from a business trip.
 It wasn't as simple as having to go to the restroom, but actually became a grand mal seizure where I had to be rushed to the emergency room.
 The next four days were trying for my family as you can imagine.
 I was checked in with a full blown coma with IVs and other medical accessories.
 I really don't think I would have pulled out of it if it had not been for the prayers of my family and friends.
-When I came out of it I felt a huge determination to get back to normal ASAP!
+When I came out of it I felt great determination to get back to normal ASAP!
 This meant training, working, flying and yes competing!
 I was crazy according to a lot of people for even wanting to attempt to step on stage that year.
 Well I did.
 I continued with my training after taking a few weeks off.
 Those were probably the toughest weeks of my life.
 I could barely talk right let alone put 15 pound dumbbells over my head.
 I remember the determination I felt the first day back at the gym.
-I felt the tears streaming down my face, how quickly my muscles had atrophied from just a few days of complete non-activity.
+I felt the tears streaming down my face, how quickly my muscle endurance had diminished from just a few days of complete non-activity.
 I did come back and better than ever.

 Once I finally became conscious, I started a life journey with different priorities that were difficult but necessary.
 Without even thinking I felt myself living every day as if it were my last.
 I approached my training in the same way.
 I also felt a purpose to help and motivate those that felt helpless in their life and health not just athletics.
 Athletes are special individuals, that have a special something that drives us through our challenges.
 I found myself not thinking of my athletics as an escape but more as a career.
 I found my passion translating into the work I was doing with supplement companies.